A Possible ~20 yr Periodicity in Long-term Optical Photometric and Spectral Variations of the Nearby Radio-Quiet Active Galactic Nucleus Ark 120: Periodicity Analysis and False-Alarm Probability

 \subsection{Requirement of Temporal Baseline for the Periodicity Detection}

-The preceding analysis shows that the {\cblue evidence for the periodicity is inconclusive} for the current data.
+The preceding analysis shows that the evidence for the periodicity is inconclusive for the current data.
 A question then arises: how long do we need to monitor Ark 120 to ascertain that the periodicity is significant at a given confidence level?
-To address this question, we make the following assumptions: 1) the long-term variations are sinusoidal with the parameters given by the sinusoidal fitting in Section 4.1; and 2) the variations at short time scales follow a single power-law PSD with the parameters $\log A=-2.2\pm0.2$ and $\alpha=1.6\pm0.1$ from Section~3.
+To address this question, we make the following assumptions: (1) the long-term variations are sinusoidal with the parameters given by the sinusoidal fitting in Section 4.1; and (2) the variations at short time scales follow a single power-law PSD with the parameters $\log A=-2.2\pm0.2$ and $\alpha=1.6\pm0.1$ from Section~3.
 The single power law is set to flatten to a constant below $1.0\times10^{-3}~{\rm day}^{-1}$ to confine the generated variations to short time scales.
-We generate a {\cblue artificial} light curve by summing up the above two variation components.
-Following the typical configurations of the observed data, the cadence of the {\cblue artificial} light curve is set to be 10 days apart and the seasonal gap is set to last three months.
-A Gaussian noise with a standard deviation of $0.37\times10^{-15}~\rm erg~s^{-1}~cm^{-2}~\text{\AA}^{-1}$ is added into the {\cblue artificial} light curve.
-One quarter of points are discarded to mimic bad weather or {\cblue instrumental} problems.
-We then attach the {\cblue artificial} light curve to the observed data and use this new {\cblue artificial} data to calculate the false alarm probability as in Section 4.3.
-Appendix B illustrates three examples of {\cblue artificial} light curves for Ark~120.
+We generate a artificial light curve by summing up the above two variation components.
+Following the typical configurations of the observed data, the cadence of the artificial light curve is set to be 10 days apart, and the seasonal gap is set to last three months.
+A Gaussian noise with a standard deviation of $0.37\times10^{-15}~\rm erg~s^{-1}~cm^{-2}~\text{\AA}^{-1}$ is added into the artificial light curve.
+One quarter of points are discarded to mimic bad weather or instrumental problems.
+We then attach the artificial light curve to the observed data and use this new artificial data to calculate the false alarm probability as in Section 4.3.
+Appendix B illustrates three examples of artificial light curves for Ark~120.

 In Figure~\ref{fig_fap}, we show the dependence of the estimated false alarm probability on the monitoring time length for three aperiodic PSD models.
-The current baseline of the observed database is 43 years, corresponding to a $\sim3.3\sigma$ confidence level (see Section 4.3).
-Under the observation configurations described above, an additional monitoring period of $\sim$30-60 years (about 1.5-3 cycles) is required to reach a $5\sigma$ confidence level (equivalent to a false alarm probability of $6\times10^{-7}$).
-We stress that the adopted observation configurations are quite conservative and therefore the obtained monitoring length is just a conservative estimate.
-Higher data quality (e.g., higher signal to noise ratio and smaller seasonal gap) may reduce the required monitoring length.
+The current baseline of the observed database is 43 yr, corresponding to a $\sim3.3\sigma$ confidence level (see Section 4.3).
+Under the observation configurations described above, an additional monitoring period of $\sim$30-60 yr (about 1.5-3 cycles) is required to reach a $5\sigma$ confidence level (equivalent to a false alarm probability of $6\times10^{-7}$).
+We stress that the adopted observation configurations are quite conservative and, therefore, the obtained monitoring length is just a conservative estimate.
+Higher data quality (e.g., higher signal-to-noise ratio and smaller seasonal gap) may reduce the required monitoring length.